Introduction

 duplicacy set -storage <storage name> -key -value

-For the full list of environment variables that can be set in the preferences file see the official Duplicacy forumexternal link .
+For the full list of environment variables that can be set in the preferences file see the official Duplicacy forum .

 We’ll be setting the following variable keys: